neffercarrillo/security-plus/notes/README.md

 ### NetFlow and Flow Analysis

-- full packet capture (FPC). captures intire packet. takes a lot of resources.
+- full packet capture (FPC). captures entire packet. takes a lot of resources.
 - flow analysis. flow collector. records metadata and statistics rather than capturing each packet. does not provide the content.
 - netflow. cisco developed means of reporting flow analysis.
 - IP Flow Information Export (IPFIX). defines traffic flows based on shared packet characteristics.